aws-samples/aws-serverless-workshop-innovator-island/6-eventbridge/2-maintenance/README.md

 ## 4. Create a test event.

+Whereas informational alerts happen frequently, it can take a few minutes for an emergency alert to occur.
+To simulate an emergency, you can generate a test event.

 **:white_check_mark: Step-by-step Instructions**

 1. Go back to your browser tab with Cloud9 running.
 If you need to re-launch Cloud9, from the AWS Management Console, select **Services** then select **Cloud9** under *Developer Tools*.